DucManhPhan/DucManhPhan.github.io/_posts/2019-12-20-caching-in-the-distributed-system.md

 1. Read-through cache

-    The read-through cache is only concerned with cache reads.
-    - On cache read miss, fetch the data from the data source and save it into the cache before returning the new value.
+    If cache miss happens, fetch the data from the data source and save it into the cache before returning the new value.
-    - A cache write won't persist the value into the data source.

     Drawbacks:
     - higher latency on cache read misses.